Officer injured when man throws caustic substance at face

 NORFOLK, Va.
-(AP) — Authorities say a Norfolk police officer suffered significant injuries when a man threw a caustic substance into the officer’s face.
+(AP) — Authorities say a Norfolk police officer suffered significant injuries when a man threw a caustic substance in the officer’s face.

-Police say a man approached the police sergeant shortly before 10 a.m.
-Monday and threw an unknown substance at the officer’s face.
-Police say the officer received what appear to be significant burn injuries.
+Police say the sergeant exited a Dunkin Donuts and was walking to his patrol car shortly before 10 a.m.
+Monday when 51-year-old Dale Patrick Bright of Virginia Beach approached and threw an unknown substance into his face before running away.

-Police say it appears the attack was unprovoked.
-The officer, who was transported to the hospital, has not been identified.
+Police say the injured officer chased Bright and called for help.
+Bright was taken into custody shortly afterward.

 Most Read Stories